digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-testing-strategy-assessment.md

   These tests typically include:

   - Utility functions: For example, in `/app/util/__test__/objects.test.ts`, unit tests check functions like `isKeyOfObject`, `objectMap`, and `dropEachProperty`.
+  - React component tests located in `/app/components/__test__`.
+These tests validate the rendering and behavior of React components.
+E.g. `/app/components/beratungshilfe/__test__/BeratungshilfeForm.test.tsx` tests the rendering and behavior of the Beratungshilfe form component.

 - **Integration Tests**:
   Integration tests validate the interaction between different parts of the application.